reedium/dotfiles-chezmoi/README.md

 | Vim         | 8.2         |
 | zsh         | 5.8         |

 The above are only the versions that each package was last known working with.
-It's likely most would work on earlier versions.
+It's possible earlier versions may work, although not for all applications.
+For instance, Tmux 3.3 is required for support of `$XDG_` variables (e.g. `$XDG_CONFIG_HOME`)

 # Optional Requirements